9643826476/Todos-before-a-release/Google-Summer-of-Code-2017.md

 * [📞 Video calls / Spreed](https://github.com/nextcloud/spreed) (Mentor: [@nickvergessen](https://github.com/nickvergessen))
 * Work on server apps: Passman, Gallery, Mail, ...

+### Other
+* Automated builds of clients matching settings of the theming app

 **__We do want to encouraged you to come up with your own project ideas and discuss them with potential mentors.
 Please join us on IRC or on our [forums](https://help.nextcloud.com) to discuss ideas.__**